Simple Definition of dogmatic

 : expressing personal opinions or beliefs as if they are certainly correct and cannot be doubted

-Examples of DOGMATIC
+Examples of dogmatic

 What we are being treated to, clearly, is an extended set of variations on that most ancient of all intellectual chestnuts, the infinite capacity of the professorial mind for the dogmatic and ludicrous misinterpretation of evidence regarding past civilizations. —Peter Green, New Republic, 20 Mar.
 2000

 The New York Times, dogmatic as always, claimed that “facts and reason, the authority of all dictionaries, and the support of every chronologer and historian that ever lived, to say nothing of the invariable understanding and custom of all lands and ages” underlay its choice of 1901.
 It spoke dismissively of “the delusion that there is a controversy as to when the twentieth century begins,” even as the controversy dragged on in its pages for a year and a half. —Frederic D. Schwarz, American Heritage, December 1999

 After absorbing one magazine's strict injunctions on such topics as the number of saucepans to register for and which varieties of flowers hold up best in bouquets, I would move on to another mag, only to find an equal number of equally dogmatic assertions, delivered with equal certainty and often in complete contradiction with the first set. —Ruth Halikman, New Republic, 18 Oct.
 1999

-Origin of DOGMATIC
+Origin of dogmatic

 First Known Use: 1660

-Rhymes with DOGMATIC
+Rhymes with dogmatic

-Seen & Heard
+Seen and Heard